-The Discharger or hauler must comply with the following requirements in sections II-IV of Attachment B to this Order, unless the DDW or the County DEH determine that

-- A. Haulers interested in participating in this program must apply for a Recycled Water Use Permit issued by the Discharger. - B. Use areas receiving hauled recycled water must follow the same title 17 and title 22 requirements as a similar use area receiving traditionally piped recycled water.
-These requirements must be addressed in the Discharger's permitting process. - C. Before trucks or containers can be filled for the first time, all haulers are required to attend a brief on-site orientation or training in order to learn about using the filling station and the proper handling and safe use of recycled water.
-Annual refresher training should be required.
-Records of training should be maintained by the Discharger. - D. Once the hauler completes the on-site orientation or training and a MRP Recycled Water Program inspector verifies the tanker truck or containers meet the recycled water use requirements, the inspector will issue a signed Recycled Water Use Permit.
-The Recycled Water Use Permit must be available for inspection at all times.
-The hauler must carry a copy in the vehicle at all times while hauling recycled water. - E. Recycled water must not be introduced into any potable water piping system and no connection shall be made between the tank and any part of a potable water system. - F. If the hauler requests to supply recycled water to a use area that uses any plumbed potable or recycled water distribution systems, the Discharger must follow all applicable title 17 and tile 22 regulations, including cross connection control testing and backflow prevention device installation prior to allowing pick up of recycled water.
-Dual plumbed use areas can only receive recycled water from a recycled water agency as specified in title 22, section 60313(a). - G. The hauler should keep a log book for each vehicle, tank, or container used to transport recycled water.
+- A. The Discharger or hauler must comply with the requirements in sections II-IV of this attachment, unless the DDW or County DEH determine that alternative criteria provide equivalent or better protection of public health and the environment. - B. Haulers interested in participating in this program must apply for a Recycled Water Use Permit issued by the Discharger. - C. Use areas receiving hauled recycled water must meet the same requirements of titles 17 and 22 as a similar use area receiving traditionally piped recycled water.
+These requirements must be addressed in the Discharger's permitting process. - D. Before trucks or containers can be filled for the first time, haulers are required to attend a brief on-site orientation or training to learn about using the filling station and proper handling and safe use of recycled water.
+Annual refresher training must be required.
+Records of training should be maintained by the Discharger. - E. Once the hauler completes the on-site orientation or training and a Recycled Water Program inspector verifies the tanker truck or containers meet the recycled water use requirements, the inspector will issue a signed Recycled Water Use Permit.
+The Recycled Water Use Permit must always be available for inspection.
+The hauler must always carry a copy of the permit in the vehicle while hauling recycled water. - F. Recycled water must not be introduced into any potable water piping system and no connection shall be made between the tank and any part of a potable water system. - G. If the hauler requests to supply recycled water to a use area that uses any plumbed potable or recycled water distribution systems, the Discharger must ensure the end use complies with all applicable requirements of titles 17 and 22, including cross-connection control testing and backflow prevention device installation, prior to allowing pick up of recycled water.
+Dual plumbed use areas can only receive recycled water from a recycled water agency that has been granted approval under title 22, section 60313(a). - H. The hauler must keep a log book for each vehicle, tank, or container used to transport recycled water.
 The log book must be available for inspection at all times.
-The hauler must carry a copy in the vehicle at all times while hauling recycled water.
-The log book should include: - 1.
-Date of delivery/use, - 2.
-Volume of water delivered/used. - 3.
-Intended use of water, - 4.
-Name and address of the recipient/customer. - H. The hauler or Recycled Water Site Supervisor must notify workers and the public recycled water is used at a site and inform workers and the public not to drink recycled water or use it for food preparation.
+The hauler must always carry a copy in the vehicle while hauling recycled water.
+The log book must include: - 1.
+Date of delivery and use, - 2.
+Volume of water delivered and used, - 3.
+Intended use of water, and - 4.
+Name and address of the recipient/customer. - I. The hauler or Recycled Water Site Supervisor must notify workers and the public when recycled water is used at a use site and inform workers and the public not to drink recycled water or use it for food preparation.